Bairdo/faucetTutorial/routing-2.rst

     -- set bridge br2 fail_mode=secure \
     -- add-port br2 veth-host3 -- set interface veth-host3 ofport_request=2 \
     -- add-port br2 veth-host4 -- set interface veth-host4 ofport_request=3 \
-    -- set-controller br2 tcp:127.0.0.1:6653 tcp:127.0.0.1:6654
+    -- set-controller br2 tcp:127.0.0.1:6650 tcp:127.0.0.1:6654

 .. note:: When using BGP and Faucet, if changing Faucet's routing configuration (routers, static routes, or a VLAN's BGP config) the Faucet application must be restarted to reload the configuration (not sighup reloaded).

-First we will remove the routing configuration and separate the two datapath configurations into there own files.
+First we will add the basic vlan and dp configuration for each datapath in their own files.
 They should look like this.

 .. code-block:: yaml